 The ScoreSelectSM option lets you decide which test scores to send to the institutions you designate.
 As part of your four free score reports, you can send scores from your most recent test administration or from all administrations of a Subject Test taken in the last five years.
 After test day, you can send scores from your Most Recent, All or Any specific test administration(s) for a fee when ordering Additional Score Reports.
 Just remember, scores for a test administration must be reported in their entirety.

-This new option is designed to help you approach test day with more confidence, knowing you can send scores you feel show your personal best.
-The new ScoreSelect option is available for both the GRE® revised General Test and GRE Subject Tests, and can be used by anyone with reportable scores from the last five years.
+The ScoreSelect option helps you approach test day with more confidence, knowing you can send the scores you feel show your personal best.
+It is available for both the GRE® revised General Test and GRE Subject Tests, and can be used by anyone with reportable scores from the last five years.
 For more information on your score reporting options, see Sending Your Scores.

 Ready to take a

 Show schools only the scores you want them to see — only with the ScoreSelectSM option.

 Official Test Prep from ETS

 Nobody knows our tests better than we do.
 We offer free practice tests and tips to help you prepare for your GRE Subject Test.
 Check them out today.